WeatherLab/fsodoc/source/installation/local_server.rst

-PHP provides a built-in web server that is can be used locally when developing an application without the need to setup a dedicated web server like MAMP, XAMPP, etc. If you have PHP installed on your development machine, you can use the ``serve`` script to launch PHP's built-in server and have it all setup to work with your CodeIgniter application.
+PHP provides a built-in web server that is can be used locally when developing an application without the need to setup a dedicated web server like MAMP, XAMPP, etc. If you have PHP installed on your development machine, you can use the ``serve`` script to launch PHP's built-in server and have it all setup to work with your FSO application.
 To launch the server type the following from the command line in the main directory::

     > php serve